Sbussiso/sourcebox-packman/README.md

 types:
 - local files
 - web content
 - aws files and buckets
-Make sure to click add data when you have the correct file or link you want to use. this will save the data for review.
+- Note: Make sure to click add data when you have the correct file or link you want to use. this will save the data for review.

 ### step 3.
 Review your pack data.